Nicky Rackard: Inter-county

 In 1955 Rackard won his third Leinster title, however, an All-Ireland medal still eluded his collection.
 Wexford later defeated Limerick in the All-Ireland semi-final before later facing Galway in the championship decider.
-At half-time the men from the West led by 2–5 to 2–3, however a Tim Flood goal nine minutes from full-time gave Wexford a deserved 3–13 to 2–8 win.
+At half-time the men from the West led by 2–5 to 2–3, however, a Tim Flood goal nine minutes from full-time gave Wexford a deserved 3–13 to 2–8 win.
 It was the county's first championship title since 1910 and it was Rackard's first All-Ireland medal.
 In 1956 Wexford captured their first National Hurling League title and breezed through the provincial championship once again with Rackard collecting his fourth Leinster title.
 The subsequent All-Ireland final saw Wexford aiming to retain their title and gain revenge over Cork for the defeat in 1954.
 The game has gone down in history as one of the all-time classics as Christy Ring was bidding for a ninth All-Ireland medal.
 The game turned on one important incident as the Wexford goalkeeper, Art Foley, made a miraculous save from a Ring shot and cleared the sliothar up the field to set up another attack.
 Rackard scored a crucial goal with two minutes to go giving Wexford a 2–14 to 2–8 victory.
 In spite of Cork's loss Wexford's Nick O'Donnell and Bobby Rackard, in an unparalleled display of sportsmanship in any game, raised Christy Ring onto their shoulders and carried him off the field.
 Wexford had won the game but there was no doubt in their minds that the real hero was Ring.
 After defeat in the Leinster final of 1957 Nicky Rackard decided to retire from inter-county hurling.

 Inter-provincial

-By the late 1940s Rackard became a key feature on the Leinster team that participated in the annual Railway Cup inter-provincial series.
+By the late 1940s, Rackard had become a key feature on the Leinster team that participated in the annual Railway Cup inter-provincial series.
 Munster dominated the competition at this time; however, he captured his sole Railway Cup title in 1956.